 Effectively engaging businesses will require identifying the sectors and industries most relevant to the national nutrition strategy.
-By starting with government priorities, the business engagement strategy can develop in a way that will seek to align business activ-
+By starting with government priorities, the business engagement strategy can develop in a way that will seek to align business activfrom all these SUN Country experiences, is to build consensus on how business can support national nutrition strategies.

-In the SUN Movement's experience, a high-level meeting, convened by government to begin a business engagement process will attract many, and a variety, of businesses.
+In the SUN Movement's experience, a highlevel meeting, convened by government to begin a business engagement process will attract many, and a variety, of businesses.